What is a Breast Lift?

 Your doctor will tell you when you can resume your daily activities as well as showering.
 Wait two weeks before resuming sexual activity as it can strain the treated area.

+In preparation for your breast lift procedure, you must choose the method you are comfortable with, to restore a youthful appearance.
 Make sure that whichever breast lift (mastopexy) procedure you choose will achieve the appearance that you envision.
 Your surgery is all about restoring self-confidence and a more youthful appearance, as well as feelings of wellbeing.
 Contact ARC Plastic Surgery today.

 Your new life starts here